mainmatter/playbook/project-procedure/digital-products/README.md

   commenting for effective collaboration
-- setting up a shared communication channel that fosters traceable group communication; while the particular tool of choice is not relevant, we advice against relying on email
+- setting up a shared communication channel that fosters traceable group communication; while the particular tool of choice is not relevant, we advice against relying on email and for using a realtime system instead
-- ensuring all project stakeholders have access to all of these tools and will receive notifications when assigned tasks or mentioned by others
+- ensuring all project stakeholders have access to all of these tools and will receive notifications when they are assigned tasks or are mentioned by others

 ## Product Strategy